 Come summer, there's nothing like the clean, refreshing scent of citrus to awaken the senses.
 Aura Cacia offers an organic trio -- lemon, sweet orange, and grapefruit -- that provides unsurpassed quality.
 Quality is always important, but when it comes to citrus, it's absolutely crucial.
-Whenever possible, you want to be sure that the citrus oils you use are organic, unadulterated, and cold-pressed (rather than steam distilled).
+Be sure that the citrus oils you use are high quality, organic and cold-pressed (rather than steam distilled).
 Here's why.

 A growing number of consumers are sensitive to the harmful effects of pesticides and herbicides; we often buy organic when possible, and scrub produce in an effort to remove chemical residues.
 With citrus oils, organic is a particularly important quality factor because the rinds of citrus fruits absorb the chemicals when a crop is sprayed, and citrus oils are extracted directly from these rinds.
 That's why Aura Cacia has made it a priority to offer third-party certified organic lemon, sweet orange and grapefruit essential oils.